Web-Dev-Path/web-dev-path/README.md

 ## Developer Note

-- The Dev.to API has a limit of 1000 posts per response.
-If we exceed this limit by writing more than 1000 posts, we will need to update the getStaticProps on `/pages/blog`.
+- The Dev.to API has a 30 posts limit by default and we updated it to 1000.
+If we need to fetch more posts, we will need to update the getStaticProps on `/pages/blog`.
 For more details, refer to the [API documentation](https://developers.forem.com/api/v1#tag/articles/operation/getArticles).

 <br />